csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [Visualization by Example](https://arxiv.org/abs/1911.09668) (chenglong wang...dillig, 2019) - automatically synthesize a program to visual data based on user "sketches" = partial visualization of a subset of the data by the user
   - [Falx: Synthesis-Powered Visualization Authoring](https://arxiv.org/abs/2102.01024) (chenglong wang...ko, 2021)
 - see also things in [imodelsX](https://github.com/csinva/imodelsX)
-- **Coreset algorithms** - summarize datasets smaller datasets that accurately represent the full dataset on downstream tasks
+- **Coreset algorithms** - summarize datasets with smaller dataset that accurately represent the full dataset on downstream tasks
   - [Introduction to Coresets: Accurate Coresets](https://arxiv.org/abs/1910.08707)
   - [Efficient Dataset Distillation Using Random Feature Approximation](https://arxiv.org/abs/2210.12067) (2022)